l-j-g/Arduino-VOC-/README.md

 # Arduino VOC

-Arduino code used to control VOC sensors, MKS mass flow controllers and record results
+Arduino code used to control VOC sensors, MKS mass flow controllers and save results to local storage for my PhD project.

 ## Example Results